-1. Direct Bank Transfer
+1. International Bank Transfer (SWIFT)

-Note that a SWIFT transaction can take 1-5 days, depending on the bank, so if you want cash to arrive immediately, see the next option.
+A SWIFT transaction can take 1-5 days, depending on the bank, so if you want cash to arrive immediately, see the next option.

 The maximum amount you can transfer out of Thailand is determined by the Bank of Thailand, depending on the source of funds and/or the purpose of payment, including supporting documents.

 Western Union is the most popular remittence service, trusted the world over.